How to Have Meaningful Parent Participation in the IEP Process (IDEA Parent Participation)

 One way to clarify the purpose of the IEP team meeting is to use a meeting agenda.
 Most public schools will already have this agenda and meeting minutes in place, but if they don’t be sure to ask for one.

-This agenda keeps everyone on track so the IEP meeting can carry out smoothly.
+This agenda keeps everyone on track so the IEP meeting can be carried out smoothly.
 Any related services and progress reports that will be covered should be outlined in the agenda so everyone from the child’s teacher to you as the parent know what will be discussed.

 Just more clarification so that parents fully know what they are entitled to and what they aren’t.